-This course introduces students to the locomotor skills, movement progressions, dance techniques, history, and basic elements of artistic expression (energy, space, and time) used in modern dance.
-This course fulfills the PHYA requirement for the Associate of Arts degree for non-dance majors.
-This course may be repeated once.
+This course is an introduction to the technical skills, movement progressions, history, and basic elements of artistic expression (space, shape, time, energy) in contemporary modern dance.
+Students will explore rhythmic perception and spatial awareness with emphasis on aesthetic and expressive qualities using modern dance techniques and guided movement improvisational exercises.
+This course may be used for partial fulfillment of the physical education activity requirement for the Associate of Arts degree.
+This course may be repeated once for credit.